darthzedious/first-slot-game/README.md

 # first-slot-game
-This is my first try for a slot machine game.
+This is my first try for a slot machine game using only basic knowledge.